This is totally worth it. Affordable, fast and convenient. If you’re convinced, skip to Step 3. Need more convincing? Keep reading.

 We got turned around at the train station and that slow as molasses Internet had us frustrated and waiting while holding our bags after a 9+ hour commute at 11pm.
 I also made the mistake of saving everything on dropbox and it wouldn’t download the PDF no matter how many times I tried.
 I ended up using my broken, grade-school level Japanese to ask for directions.

-During our second week, in between AirBnBs, we didn’t have WiFi and while we were getting around okay, it was tough to do any research on things to do in the area.
+During our second week, in between AirBnBs, we didn’t have WiFi and while we managed to navigate, it was tough to do any research on things to do in the area.
 Rather than pay the $25/day fee for hotel WiFi, we ended up sitting in the lobby of our hotel and ordering one from Global Advanced for around $10/day (because it was the first one on Google and easy enough to figure out).

 Note: We couldn’t find a single store in Nagoya that rented Pocket WiFi on a short term basis, and only monthly contracts were available.
 All signs pointed to either finding an online service that would deliver or going back to the airport.